2010 Update, Let’s Talk ½ Ton Trucks

 At the conclusion of my first article I asked, “At this rate what will happen with tow ratings by 2010?”
 Well the 2010 models are coming out, so let’s take a look at what’s happening with ½ ton truck tow ratings.

-You can read my first article
+You can read my first article in its entirety.

 I should probably begin this article when Edmunds Inside Line conducted a 2009 Full-Size Pickup Truck Comparison Test (Chevy Silverado vs. Dodge Ram vs. Ford F-150 vs. Toyota Tundra).